PLEDGESHIP - What is it? Why? How Can I Participate?

 First off, remember that the Mission has a real financial need.
 We cannot do the ministry we are called to without the prayerful, joyful, and sacrificial generosity of all of our members and attenders.

 Second, remember that generosity at the Mission is an invitation, not an obligation.
 We don’t want anyone to ever feel forced or manipulated to give.
-Rather, we hope the invitation to financial generosity will be exciting for you as you recognize an opportunity to join together with other members to make this ministry you love and that has been meaningful to you grow and flourish and move toward greater sustainability.
+Rather, we hope the invitation to financial generosity will be exciting for you as you recognize an opportunity to join together with other members to make this ministry you love and that has been meaningful to you grow in capacity as well as sustainability.

 Third, remember that prayer is truly important to this work of pledgeship.
 Giving requires faith.
 It is truly a spiritual act.
 We want you to seek God and then have courage and trust in Him to do what He says and follow where He leads.
 We hope you will really make space to seriously pray about this.